 Supplements are manufactured and are meant to act as support structures for the maintenance of the human body.
 Dietary supplements can further comprise of certain elements that have not been established as being essential to life but are promoted as having a helpful organic outcome, such as plant pigments.
 Animals can also be a source of supplement ingredients, and a very good example of this is the collagen from chickens or fish.
 These are also sold individually or in combination, and may be combined with different ingredients.

 Dietary supplements also come in a number of forms including:

-These supplements can be found are sold from a number of retailers including:
+These supplements can be found at a number of retailers including:

 - Grocery stores

 - Vitamin and health food stores